Cornish Americans: Cornish culture in the United States

 Mineral Point, Wisconsin serves Cornish food, such as pasties and figgyhobbin, and Cornish pasties are sold at ex-Cornish mining towns in America, especially in Butte, Montana and the Upper Peninsula of Michigan.

 In California, statues and monuments in many towns pay tribute to the influence of the Cornish on their development.
 In the city of Grass Valley, the tradition of singing Cornish carols lives on and one local historian of the area says the songs have become "the identity of the town".
 Some of the members of today's Cornish Carol Choir are in fact descendants of the original Cornish gold miners.
 The city holds St Piran's Day celebrations every year, which along with carol singing, includes a flag raising ceremony, games involving the Cornish pasty, and Cornish wrestling competitions.
 The city is twinned with Bodmin in Cornwall.

 Cornish culture continues to have an influence in the Copper Country of northern Michigan, the Iron Ranges of northern Michigan, Wisconsin and Minnesota, and Butte, Montana.

 There were many famous Cornish wrestling champions from the U.S. including many world champions.

-Cornish immigrant miners are depicted in the TV series Deadwood, speaking their native language, even though Cornish had died out in the 18th century before a revival in the 20th century; the actors in the relevant scenes are, in fact, speaking Irish, a fellow Celtic language, but not mutually intelligible as Irish/Gaelic is from a different branch of the Celtic languages, whereas Cornish being much closer to, and a part of the same branch, as the still thriving Welsh and Breton, and the now extinct Brittonic languages of Great Britain such as Cumbric and Pictish.
+Cornish immigrant miners are depicted in the TV series Deadwood as speaking their native language, even though Cornish had died out in the 18th century before a revival in the 20th century.
+The actors in these scenes are, in fact, speaking Irish, a fellow Celtic language, but not mutually intelligible (Irish comes from the Goidelic branch of languages, whereas Cornish comes from the Brittonic branch alongside Welsh).

 Legends of the Fall, a novella by American author Jim Harrison, detailing the lives of a Cornish American family in the early 20th century, contains several Cornish language terms.
 These were also included in the Academy Award-winning film of the same name starring Anthony Hopkins as Col. William Ludlow and Brad Pitt as Tristan Ludlow.